top of page

 A LITTLE BIT OF HISTORY

 Before we delve into tramezzini tasting, a little bit of history.
-I'll begin by saying that the origin of these delicious nibbles is claimed by more cities, if not even countries, but apparently they were born in England.
-One version ascribes their origin to the fourth Earl of Sandwich, John Montagu, known for his gambling habits, in fact it all happened one evening when he couldn't leave the table that he asked his servants to fill some bread with the cold leftover roast chicken and, the other players at the table, immediately copied him asking for the "same sandwich".
-According to another version, the invention of tramezzini is due to the Duchess of Bedford, Mrs Anna Maria Russel, who was way too hungry to wait for dinner and started asking for small tea sandwiches filled with butter and cucumber to accompany her drink in the afternoon.
-What is certain, anyway, is that the name of the tramezzino as we know it today is Italian and was invented by Gabriele D'Annunzio, meaning "the middle morning snack" (tra - mezzo, that is in the middle) and it was created as an alternative to the British tea sandwiches in the Caffè Mulassano in Turin.
+I'll begin by saying that their origin is claimed by more cities, if not even countries, but apparently they were born in England.
+One version ascribes their origin to the fourth Earl of Sandwich, John Montagu, known for his gambling habits, in fact it all happened one evening when he couldn't leave the table that he asked his servants to fill some bread with the leftover roast chicken and, the other players at the table, immediately copied him asking for the "same sandwich".
+According to another version, the invention of tramezzini is to be attributed to the Duchess of Bedford, Mrs Anna Maria Russel, who felt too hungry to wait for dinner and ordered some small tea sandwiches filled with butter and cucumber to accompany her afternoon drink.
+What is certain, anyway, is that the name tramezzino is Italian and was invented by Gabriele D'Annunzio.
+It means "the middle morning snack" (tra - mezzo, that is in the middle) and was created as an alternative to the British tea sandwiches in the Caffè Mulassano in Turin.

 Well then, why is Venice so famous for something that wasn't even invented here?
 The reason is simple: our horrible climate!
-The dampness that characterises the lagoon is ideal to maintain tramezzini soft and tender, to be washed down with an ombra or a birrino.
-To be honest with you, until a short while ago I thought that the origin was fought only between Mestre and Venice (about this, and also about how Venetians feel when they are forced to go to Mestre, I suggest watching the Ruga Giuffa episode "Stallo alla Mestrina"), anyway... wherever they were invented, Venice is the best city to have them.
-Here, tramezzini are a big thing, the fillings are so generous that I have always wondered how is it possible to fit so much food into such a small triangle.
+The dampness that characterizes the lagoon is ideal to maintain the bread soft and tender, to be washed down with an ombra or a birrino.
+Here, tramezzini are a big thing, the fillings are so generous that I have always wondered how one can fit so much food into such a small triangle.

 ROSA SALVA

-In Venice, most bars have tramezzini and it is nearly impossible for them not to be good, so what follows is the list of places where I usually go to, but each Venetian has its own favourite, so when here...just follow your instinct!
 The first place that comes to my mind is undoubtedly Rosa Salva, both the one in Calle Fiubera and the one in campo San Giovanni e Paolo.
 When I was a child, it was my Saturday treat and I would always get two: asparagus and eggs (highly addictive) and tuna and eggs, while my mother always had one with shrimps and one with salmon and a thinly sliced gherkin which -according to her- gives the added kick.
 In this historical cafeteria and pastry shop, tramezzini are less plump than in other places, but they are longer and delicious.
-Their assortment includes curious combinations and it definitely characterised by elegance.
-When we used Rosa Salva as catering service for some small events, we ordered what they call Panettone di Tramezzini, their invention: a whole lot of mini sandwiches, placed one above the other, in the shape of a Panettone, the traditional Italian Christmas cake.
+Their assortment includes curious combinations and is rather elegant.
+Rosa Salva even makes for catering events what they call Panettone di Tramezzini, their invention: a whole lot of mini sandwiches, placed one above the other, in the shape of a Panettone, the traditional Italian Christmas cake.

 BAR THEATRO

-Then I must mention the Bar al Theatro, known by Venetians as Bar alla Fenice because it is just in front of the opera house.
-This fancy bar is my personal favourite when it comes to tramezzini and my husband agrees.
+Then I must mention the Bar al Theatro, known by Venetians as Bar alla Fenice because it is just in front of the Opera house.
+This bar is my personal favorite and my husband’s too.
 Now, the assortment is endless, but my drug is called porchetta and radicchio.
 Al Theatro looks very fancy, in fact the restaurant is quite pricey, but the bar is actually an excellent solution for a snack in the Saint Mark's district and whenever I come I usually have 2 tramezzini and one mini pastry (they have recently modernised their offer and, if you are a sweet tooth their dessert window is something to die for).

 Tramezzini | bar Theatro | Venice, Italy